UMass-Rescue/2025-project-roost-evaluation/README.md

 ### Instructions to run evaluation pipeline
+Ensure in the dockerfile of hma, the latest version of hma is pulled.
+If not, change line 1 in Dockerfile to FROM ghcr.io/facebook/threatexchange/hma:1.0.17 or hma:latest tag.

 Before running hma, you need to change it to use an external network

 1) create a docker network called shared-hma-network by running below command docker network create shared-hma-network